-Contact works with over 1,000 families in the borough of Lewisham and provides information on a wide range of issues affecting families with a disabled child or a CYP with additional needs.
-Contact offers 1:1 support to parents on the benefits that they are entitled to and supports with form-filling.
-It runs coffee mornings, workshops and family events that bring parents together.
-Contact also offers support to professionals working with families who have a disabled CYP.
+Contact works with over 1,000 families in the borough of Lewisham and provides information on various issues affecting families with a disabled child or a CYP with additional needs.
+It offers 1:1 support to parents on the benefits that they are entitled to and helps with form-filling.
+It runs coffee mornings, workshops, and family events that bring parents together.
+Contact also supports professionals working with families with a disabled CYP.
 You can subscribe to their free newsletter by emailing their office.